 1960: Senator John F. Kennedy of Massachusetts announced his candidacy for the Democratic presidential nomination.
 Kennedy was quite popular with a significant segment of Jewish voters.
 Unlike others, Jews had no problem supporting a Catholic running for President.
 As President, Kennedy appointed Jews to his Cabinet and to the Supreme Court.
 He also supported the state of Israel when the survival of the Jewish state was still at risk

-1961: Birthdate of Representative Rob Wexler, representing Florida’s 19th congressional district starting in 1997.
+1961: Birthdate of Representative Rob Wexler, who represented Florida’s 19th congressional district starting in 1997.

 1962: Look magazine features photographs of JFK and his family which were the work of photojournalist Stanley Tretick